 2005 Esprit de Beaucastel

-The Tablas Creek Vineyard Esprit de Beaucastel 2005 is a blend of four estate-grown varietals, propagated from budwood cuttings from the Château de Beaucastel estate.
+The Tablas Creek Vineyard Esprit de Beaucastel 2005 was our fifth release of our flagship red blend, incorporating four estate-grown varieties from grapevines propagated from budwood cuttings from the Château de Beaucastel estate.
+Like the Beaucastel Chateauneuf-du-Pape red, it is based on the dark red fruit, chewy tannic structure, and meaty richness of the Mourvedre grape.

 The 2005 Esprit de Beaucastel is dark black-red in color, with a rich briary nose of black cherry, plum and rare steak, overlaid with sweet spices and mocha.
 The elegant, layered palate shows explosive fruit, with smoky and meaty flavors.
 Ripe tannins provide structure.
 The long finish reveals mineral and black cherry notes.
 The wine is showing remarkably well now, but should evolve elegantly in bottle for 10-15 years or longer.